WenqinSHAO/pvd-dev/README.md

 The so called development evniroement is mainly an Ubuntu Zesty VM.
 As interested developper/user, you might want to:
 1. test/develop the PvD-aware linux kernel;
+2. test/explore multiprefix provisioning and endhost behaviour;
-2. test/develop applications on top of PvD-aware hosts.
+3. test/develop applications on top of PvD-aware endhosts.

 All these happen on the Ubuntu VM.
 Prepareing such a VM can be easily done with options provided by the ./vms/linux-env.sh script.